 Where does the word Oche come from?
 'Oche' as a word meaning the throwing line which a dart player stands behind to throw his or her darts is comparatively recent, being introduced by the British Darts Organisation in the mid-1970s.
 The actual word is believed to be derived from Old Flemish (or similar) meaning a notch or nick.
 Before then, the truth is that, since the 1920s, the word was ‘Hockey’ and not ‘Oche’ was used in competition rules.
 This word was used by the News of the World for their individual darts competitions from the late 1920s onwards.
 References to 'Hockey and Son' Brewery and the throwing distance being created by putting beer creates end to end has always been a nice theory but it is totally untrue.
 No such Brewery every existed in the UK

 Over the years many myths have repeated as regards how the Hockey / Oche length came to be but why 7’ 9 ¼ “ / 2.73m it is rather a weird length isn’t it!
 Why not 7’10” or 2.8m?
 It basically comes down to trying to standardise the Oche length across the Country and in Europe.
 In the UK several setups where commonly used however two of the most prominent were 7’6” and 8’, The News of the World Championships was played at 8’ so why the change?Before and after the 1939-45 war a 9ft throw was popular Hockey (Oche) length.
 However that was to change.
 From 9ft, the throwing distance gradually crept nearer the board until 7ft 6in was the rule for most major competitions in UK with exception of the News of The World Completion that remained at 8ft.
 Players from outside the UK were not happy with the 7ft 6in because they felt it was too short and during a meeting with in December 1977 with the World Darts Federation a compromise was met.
 The Federation worked in meters not imperial measurement used in the UK for dartboard set-up; 7ft 6in is 2.28 meters, and 8ft is 2.44 meters.
 To make an agreed length a compromise was made halfway between the two, but wait a minute, halfway between the two is 7’9” so where does the extra ¼” come from?
 7’ 9” didn’t equate nicely into metric so the addition of ¼” made the distance fit nicely at 2.37m hence the standard Oche length of today.
 Did you know darts is a recognized sport and not a game!
 Recognized as a sport by Sports England on the 25th March 2005.
 The Crucible of Darts!
 Opened in 1970, Leeds Irish Centre became the social and cultural heart of the city’s Irish Community but it was the arrival of Yorkshire Television pub game series ‘Indoor League’ in 1973 presented by Fred Trueman that draw millions of viewers to watch televised darts.
 The first series darts was played on a traditional ‘Yorkshire Dartboard’ a board that doesn’t feature a treble ring or outer Bullseye.
 Fred Truman would say it was ‘proper darts’ he would coming from Yorkshire.
 The standard Clock board soon replaced it in later series.
 Dave Lanning and Sid Waddell also feature as commentator and producer.
 Jocky Wilson is reported of saying the Bronze Bully was harder to win than an actual Professional Darts Tournament.
 All dart professional want to win this unique prize and only a few can say they have.
 The highest nine dart score during the TV shows is held jointly by Eric Bristow and Mike Gregory both scored an impressive 380*.
 However during the 2011 Bullseye Theatre Tour Bob Anderson topped the leader table with an incredible 420!
 Making this the new highest score thrown for the Bronze Bully.
 The charity for the theatre tour was Help for Heroes and they received £840.
 Did you know that the Bullseye TV Gameshow has been on British TV for more than 30 years!
 It was first broadcast in 1981 and repeats are still being broadcast on Challenge TV.
+The first player to have to achieve a 100 plus average in a televised World Darts Championships was Keith Dellar.
+In the 1985 BDO World Quarter finals, Keith Dellar throw the first televised 100+ darts average.
+Keith averaged 100.29 against John Lowe who averaged 97.83, however John won the match 4 sets to 2.
 In December 2006, after more than ten years part-time, self-funded research Patrick Chaplin was awarded a PhD by the Anglia Ruskin University, Cambridge.
 For his thesis on ‘DARTS IN ENGLAND 1900-1939 – A SOCIAL HISTORY’ He is fondly known as ‘Dr Darts’!